109km/exercises-from-operating-system/chapter07-introduction-to-sheduling/quesitons.md

 The jobs order is from shortest to longest.

 ### Q5: To what kind of workload and time slice, the SJF and RR have the same response time?

+The jobs's running time equals to the time slice.

+### Q6: With the increase of job's length, what kind of response time of SJF will be like?
+Can you simulate the trend of it with a program?

+If all jobs arrive at the same time, and their running time is the same.

+The response time will increase linearly.

+The simulation program is in `question-06.c`.